Discord-Integration/baton-AWS-discord/README.md

 **baton-AWS-discord** allows for usage with a discord bot.
 Please follow bot setup instructions on discord via [discord bot setup](https://discord.com/developers/applications).
 Make sure to enable **MESSAGE CONTENT INTENT**.

+For now the bot uses preconfigured terminal commands provided by [baton-aws](https://github.com/ConductorOne/baton-aws) to run processes.
+This commands are made and the output is called and process as a response back to the discord server.

 ## Installation
 1. Install [baton-aws](https://github.com/ConductorOne/baton-aws)
 2. Clone this repo